Kazgul1987/fvtt-module-popout/README.md

 Due to the necessarily brittle nature of how this module is implemented, other modules may lack functionality or break completely when popped out.
 See the Compatibility section for a description of how you can fix this if you are module developer.

+### Native event listeners

+At startup PopOut! tries to copy any existing listeners attached to `window`, `document`, or `document.body` into new pop-out windows.
+Chromium-based browsers expose a non-standard `getEventListeners` function which allows full enumeration.
+Other browsers fall back to inspecting `on*` properties, so listeners registered via `addEventListener` may not be detected.

 ### Firefox

 ~Due to a recent update from Firefox that changed the way the `instanceof` method works~ Turns out [the issue](https://bugzilla.mozilla.org/show_bug.cgi?id=339884) is 17 years old, I have no idea why some things are encountering it now.
 Some core JQuery functions are broken when operating on popped out HTML nodes.
 Therefore **I am no longer supporting Firefox**, please use Chrome.
 If you are interested, the following gist can [replicate the issue](https://gist.github.com/Posnet/9d87f790d4f3c64ed468559600c76302).